Solving the single-track train scheduling problem via Deep Reinforcement Learning: Proposed methods

+For that which concerns the learning process the model that approximates the q-function is represented by a feed-forward deep neural network (\texttt{FNN}) with two fully connected hidden layers of 60 neurons each, and a third layer mapping into the space of the actions.
+The output of the third layer is then combined with a mask, disabling infeasible moves.
+Figure \ref{fig:Network_model} shows the structure of the network.
+Firstly, the input (the state) passes through a layer of neurons, where each neuron is associated with a ReLU (see \cite{sharma2017activation}) activation function.
+The output of the first layer goes to a second one with the same kind of activation functions.
+Then, everything is multiplied by the action mask, filtering allowed actions from prohibited ones.
+An action mask is a vector, whose components are equal to one if the correspondent action is allowed, zero otherwise.

+The typical goal of a dispatcher is to take routing and scheduling decisions that minimize some measures of delay.
+One way to model these decisions is to establish whether a train can access a specific resource or whether it has to stop/hold before entering it.
+The algorithm takes this decision when a train reaches a control point.
+When possible, the train will take the best-programmed resource as default.
+This happens when, for instance, all the resources ahead of the train are free.
+The best resource is the one ensuring a minimum programmed running-time for the specific train.

+In Figure \ref{fig:Action_description} , for example, we have four resources: 1a, 1b.
+1c and 1d with respectively 800, 1000, 1200 and 1300 unimpeded running time, {which is is the minimum running time that a train needs to go from its current position to its destination (in this example 1a, 1b, 1c and 1d) if it were never held.}.
+The resource 1a represents the best choice, since it accumulates less unimpeded running time, while the alternatives (1b, 1c, 1d) are all higher.

-In dispatching problems, the dispatcher has to take a sequence of decisions to reach the minimum weighted delay.
-The main operation is to decide whether the train can access a specific resource or it has to stop.
-This decision is taken at a control point, whereas otherwise, the train takes the next available resource automatically.
-In the decentralized approach, the \rl algorithm acts as if the train was able to take decisions by itself.
-To this aim, the train cannot access the whole network, but only a limited number of resources ahead and behind.
-This mimic to some extent what is implemented by human dispatchers, which focus only on the local area of the line surrounding the control point.
+On the other hand, it may happen that all the next reachable resources are not available, so the train is forced to stop.
+In all the other situations, the algorithm acts as if the train were able to take decisions by itself.
+The state of the system (from the point of view of the train) does not represent the entire network, but only a limited number of resources ahead and behind.
 For each visible resource, the six features discussed before are considered.